Complete guide to managing accounts payable process

 Invoice management

-Scan, capture invoice and automate processing for a seamless approval process.
+Scan, capture invoices, and automate processing for a seamless approval process.
 Validate invoices and reconcile faster.

 A form of record generated from the buyer’s end that carries the proof of purchase transaction.